Bachelor of Science (BS)

 Note: Not all Online Program offerings are available to residents of all U.S. states.
 Please contact an admissions representative for further information.

-Bachelor of Science in Criminal Justice degree program is designed to give students broad perspectives on the causes of crime and critical insights to the functions of the components of the criminal justice system.
+The Bachelor of Science in Criminal Justice program is designed to provide students with a broad perspective on the causes of crime and critical insights into the theoretical foundations and functions of the criminal justice system.
+Within this framework, students will demonstrate a working knowledge of criminal justice theory and practice, including proficiency in ethical communication and research skills appropriate to the field.

-1. Demonstrate mastery of skills in the areas of theoretical and applied criminal justice as well as in principles and practices to effectively solve a variety of field-based problems.
+• Utilize theoretical and applied criminal justice approaches to effectively solve a variety of field-based problems.

-4. Develop the techniques to effectively interpret and make use of research methodology and to apply scientific reasoning to the study of crime and justice.
+• Utilize research methodology for scientific reasoning to the study of crime and justice.

 Bachelor of Science in Criminal Justice: 180 Credits